Atlanta’s Music Scene Has a Beat for Everyone

 Folk Rock to Indie Rock to Hard Rock

 Rock ‘n’ roll and folk music both rose in popularity in the Southeast and across the nation from the ‘60s through the ‘90s.
 In Atlanta, the ‘80s generated highly-influential folk and rock artists including the Grammy Award-winning duo Indigo Girls, Shawn Mullins and The Black Crowes.
-Subsequent big name rock ‘n’ roll exports out of Atlanta include Black Lips, Deerhunter and Mastodon.
+Subsequent rock ‘n’ roll exports out of Atlanta include Black Lips, Deerhunter and Mastodon.
 Today, Atlanta continues to incubate some of the nation’s most creative indie rock, hard rock and folk talent including Royal Thunder, The N.E.C. and Little Tybee.

 Music enthusiasts across genres will enjoy a trip to singer-songwriter haven Eddie’s Attic in Decatur.
 For more than 20 years, Eddie’s Attic serves as the place where musicians find a following.
 Best bets for hearing up-and-coming rock acts include The EARL in East Atlanta, Star Bar in Little Five Points and Smith’s Olde Bar in Midtown.
 Atlanta’s energetic mid-sized venues draw up-and-coming touring acts; such venues include nightclub-theatre hybrid Variety Playhouse in Little Five Points and Terminal West in the Westside.
 For a more intimate listening room experience, Red Light Café provides inventive folk-rock, bluegrass and Americana.